 Uncontrolled or poor sectoral land use planning and management has detrimental effects on the ecological infrastructure that supports Rwanda's economy.
 The development of a strong spatial data management system for sustainable sectoral land use is key to harmonized, sustainable use of the scarce land resources.
 Robust sector land use strategies based on a strong and updated National Spatial Data Infrastructure (NSDI) will minimise land resource degradation and misuses such as turning farmlands into settlements.
 The preparation of District Land Use Master Plans and Sectoral land use development strategies at all levels need to be prepared in a bid to implement the NLUDMP.

 Several institutions in the country that have GIS professionals have created spatial data and spatial outputs.
 However, these spatial data and outputs are stored on private computers where they cannot be easily accessed by the public, and are isolated from other spatial data-sets.
 A comprehensive NSDI will include establishing a national framework for access to and sharing of spatial data, regulating and coordinating how spatial data could be collected, stored, and shared.
 This combination of sustainable sectoral land use strategies and a reliable, integrated NSDI will help generate more information on sectoral land use and development, as well as accurate data on exposure to climate vulnerability of households and infrastructures in high-risk areas, supporting resilience efforts.

-Sector Lead Ministry Implementing Agency Focus Area Lond Llog and MoE, MINAGRI, IINALOC, RDB, RAB, NLA, RFA, RWB Mitigation Land Use and Forestry MINALOC, Adaptation ✓ MININFRA Green Growth
+Sector Lead Ministry Implementing Entity Focus Area Land Use MoE, MINAGRI, and Forestry MINALOC, MININFRA Mitigation RDB, RAB, NLA, Adaptation √ and Forestry PlinkLOC, Plinini KA Green Growth

-SI 3.1.3 Deploying GIS and ICT innovation throughout government, districts, and implementing agencies for Land Use Management
+SI 3.1.3 Deploying GIS and ICT innovation throughout government, districts, and implementing agencies for land use management

 Land Use Planning and Sustainable Land Management demands integrated analysis of various datasets including land use, zoning, administrative boundaries, roads, population and health, environment, soils and geology, hydrology, and elevation.
 By harnessing GIS and ICT technologies, Rwanda will enable national government and district offices to avoid uncontrolled development, increased energy demand and emissions, inefficient transport systems, overburdened water and sanitation systems, environmental degradation and loss of biodiversity, food insecurity, health impacts and reduced livelihoods.

 In order to foster professionals with the skill sets required to understand and respond to these demands, Rwanda will build a GIS user community, and a District Planning Capacity program.
 Planning partnerships will be established between national and district government offices to ensure a common service delivery framework.
 Such technology diffusion will build on the National ICT Plan (NICI III) and advance Government to Government (G2G), Government to Business (G2B), and Business to Business (B2B) ICT components of a knowledge-based economy.

-Sector/Sub- sector Lead Ministry Implementing Agency Focus Area Land Use and Forestry MINICT, MoE, MINAGRI, MINALOC, MININFRA RDB, RAB, LNA, RISA Mitigation Adaptation ✓ Green Growth
+Sector Lead Ministry Implementing Entity Focus Area Land Use MINA MINICT, MoE, RDB, RAB, NLA, RISA Mitigation MINAGRI, MINALOC, Adaptation \checkmark MININFRA Green Growth

-SI 3.1.4 Developing an inclusive and automated land administration to regulate and guide land tenure security
+SI 3.1.4 Developing an inclusive and automated land administration to regulate and guide land tenure securitγ

 It is critical to automate all processes in land administration services to ensure efficiency in processing land administration issues, particularly at local levels in Rwanda.
 Collecting information automatically from other digital systems (such as changes to a registered landowner's civil status) will shorten processing time of requests and be more transparent.
 Automation will also accompany digitized processes that will allow for paperless systems of land registration.
 These will rely on electronic signatures, facilitating more administrative ease and reducing transaction costs.

 Digitized processes and solutions also increase the reliability and authenticity of all information in the land administration information system, and thereby support security of land tenure.
 Increased reliability will decrease the number of conflicts and counteract the informal market and unplanned land use development.